thebigyovadiaz/typescript-intro-nestjs/README.md

 # typescript-intro-nestjs
-Learn Typescript basic to start with Nestjs
+Learn Typescript basic to start with NestJS